Proceedings of the Standing Joint Committee for the

 Scrutiny of Regulations

-The Standing Joint Committee for the Scrutiny of Regulations met this day at 8:35 a.m. for the review of statutory
+The Standing Joint Committee for the Scrutiny of Regulations met this day at 8:30 a.m. for consideration of a draft

 Senator J. Trevor Eyton and Mr. Derek Lee (Joint Chairs) in the chair.

 The Joint Chair (Mr. Lee): Colleagues, for the first part of the meeting, which will be chaired by Senator Eyton, we

 will deliberate on the budget for the new fiscal year.